 By Saqib Jamshed, Head of Model Risk Governance, The Options Clearing Corporation

-What, for you, are the benefits of attending a conference like the ‘Operational Risk Management Congress’ and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like the ‘Operational Risk Management Congress’ and what have attendees learnt from your session?

 You get to interact with your peers and learn from their experiences.
 There is also an opportunity to engage with the regulators in a more informal setting and you can get a sense of what items they deem more important presently.
 The vendors also provide an opportunity to provide information about how their technology solutions can potentially help you in some of the issues you face at work.

-We will look at the current landscape of AI and ML model development and deployment in the financial industry.
+We looked at the current landscape of AI and ML model development and deployment in the financial industry.
 What is the promise, what are the major hurdles and how can you approach adoption of AI and ML techniques using a cost/benefit framework.

 How can AI and machine learning technology be used within operational risk?

 Operational risk is an area that touches most parts of today’s organizations.
 AI and machine learning processes and models are being actively explored in a lot of those areas.
 Application of such processes is being marketed as potentially reducing costs, increasing revenues and bringing more efficiency to the enterprise.
 It is very pertinent to question whether those benefits will come with increased operational risks.
 I would lean towards saying no. When you automate or simplify a process, you take away the elements of uncertainty and human error.
 If these processes accomplish that, it will reduce operational risk from an overall perspective.
 However, we have to be mindful that such processes may introduce idiosyncratic operational risk into the equation also.
 That is why organizations are being very careful deploying them.
 Headline risk is just too great here.

 What potential does AI and machine learning pose for increased fraud risk and detection of patterns?